 Call of Duty: Black Ops marked the series’ first dip into a much darker and much grittier tone and feel.
 That’s of course until you unlock the Dead Ops Arcade minigame wherein you shoot up hordes of undead zombies controlled by a vengeful space Gorilla.

-At the games unique start menu, protagonist Alex Mason can breakout of his bindings by mashing the left and right shoulder buttons and walk around.
-Typing in the code “$DOA” in console behind him unlocks the top down twin stick shooter Dead Ops Arcade.
+At the game’s unique start menu, the protagonist Alex Mason can break out of his bindings by mashing the left and right shoulder buttons and walk around.
+Typing in the code “$DOA” in the console behind him unlocks the top-down twin-stick shooter Dead Ops Arcade.
 Because we all just need a little stress relief after a hard day’s work on the interrogation chair.

 Ape Escape is a damn near perfect game franchise about catching Apes that Escape.
 In Ape Escape 3 for the Playstation 2 however, Sony Computer Entertainment wanted to add in a little something special to the formula- some good old Tactical Espionage Action courtesy of our good pal Solid Snake.

 The unlockable mini-game Mesal Gear Solid: Snake Escape takes the cake for being extremely dedicated to recreating the entire Metal Gear experience inside a game about capturing wily primates with bananas and nets.
 Everything from the stealth-based gameplay, first-person aiming and melee combat from MGS is here even down to the incredibly lengthy and convoluted codex conversations.
 NOW THAT’S BANANAS.
 No wait did I do that joke last entry?
 Ah well too late…

 Night in the Woods is a thoughtful exploration of adulthood and identity presented in a whimsical narrative-based side-scroller starring various talking cats and other animals.
 Fun!